ktzevani/native-camera-vulkan/README.md

 </table>
 For more information see [Vulkan C++ API and NDK](#vulkan-c-api-and-ndk) and [Build Instructions](#build-instructions).

+[native-camera-vulkan](https://github.com/ktzevani/native-camera-vulkan) is built to support devices running Android Oreo (v8.0) or newer (minimum SDK Version is 26), but...
 Some strong assumptions has been made here and there throughout the project.
-Mainly regarding the fact that the application expects from the device to support certain Vulkan extensions.
-Not all devices could run this application but the ones supporting the following (in addition to supporting running Vulkan, that is :smiley:):
+The application expects from the device, to support certain Vulkan extensions.
+Not all devices could run this application, but the ones that support the following (in addition to supporting running Vulkan, that is :smiley:):

 <table>
 <tr><th align="center" width="900">Instance Extensions</th></tr>